SmartWebCodder/OnePay/README.md

 A Flutter project.

-This project is a starting point for a Flutter App wih Dart Programming Language
+This project is a starting point for a Flutter Application wih Dart Programming Language